-5.5.11 Design
+5.5.13 Design

 Planning policy places significant emphasis on delivery of well-planned and high-quality designed development.
-The proposed dwellings have been designed to match and complement the design, appearance and use of materials to the dwellings on the permitted scheme.
+The proposed dwellings have been designed to match and complement the contemporary design, appearance and use of materials to the dwellings of the approved scheme.
 For this reason, the development appropriately responds to local distinctiveness and reflects the surrounding built form.
-The proposed development comprises smaller house types to the approved scheme.
 The initial proposal for 11 smaller dwellings did not positively respond to the character of the approved scheme.
 It felt cramped and did not benefit from the spacious and green character of the wider development.